-Many MBA applicants feel that they are purchasing a brand, but the educational experience itself is crucial to your future, and no one will affect your education more than your professors.
-Each Wednesday, we profile a standout professor as identified by students.
-Today, we focus on Youngme Moon from Harvard Business School.
+Many MBA applicants feel that they are purchasing a brand when they choose a business school.
+However, the educational experience you will have is what is crucial to your future, and no one will affect your education more than your professors.
+Today, we focus on Youngme Moon from Harvard Business School (HBS).

-For more information about Harvard Business School and 13 other top-ranked business schools, check out the mbaMission Insider’s Guides.
+For more information about HBS and 16 other top-ranked business schools, check out our free mbaMission Insider’s Guides.